AdixMeena/AdixMeena/README.md

 ```
  ╔══════════════════════════════════════════════════════╗
- ║  You are not weak because you lost.                  ║
+ ║ Hell is not fire.
+Hell is waking up with             ║
- ║  You are weak because you stopped.          — ⚔️    ║
+ ║  potential and dying with excuses.           — ⚔️    ║
  ╚══════════════════════════════════════════════════════╝
 ```